jan-Lope/Toki_Pona-Parser/README.md

 # Toki Pona Parser
 Toki Pona is a constructed, minimal language.
 This parser based on swi-prolog and definite clause grammars (dcg) and supports spelling, grammar check and ambiguity check of Toki Pona sentences.

-Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences
+## The Tool for Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences

 First you have to install swi-prolog.

     Windows, Mac OS X: http://www.swi-prolog.org/download/stable
     Ubuntu/Debian: sudo apt-get install swi-prolog

-Download and decompress these scripts.
+Download and decompress these [scripts](https://github.com/jan-Lope/Toki_Pona-Parser).

 Alternatively you can get the scripts per git on the command line.